Traffic Topology

 06-Table

-• Path Difference: Displays the difference in metrics of all paths in the traffic topology at different observation points.
+• Path Difference: Displays the differences in metrics for all paths across different observation points

 #1.1.6 Modify Metrics